 For many, Valentine’s Day is defined by chocolate, flowers and a nice dinner (and probably some wine too) either with someone else or by oneself.
 I find I don’t usually need an excuse to want or enjoy chocolate but the month of February typically serves as a good reminder to me that oh, why yes, chocolate can easily be had and enjoyed.

 I’ve been playing with lots of herbs lately however lavender has always held a distinct interest of mine with regards to infusing it into desserts and drinks.
 It is soothing, with a light, unobtrusive scent and flavor.
-In this recipe it blends nicely in with the chocolate, adding an extra depth to these dark chocolate truffles.
+In this recipe it blends nicely in with the chocolate, adding an extra depth to these easy to make, dark chocolate truffles.

 Lavender Sea Salt Truffles